szwen/familyConf/README.md

 Note that, depending on the TV brand, CEC capabilities must be enabled using the advanced TV menu, and for this you need to find the specific instructions (for example [this](https://www.tomsguide.com/us/lg-tv-settings-guide,review-5624-14.html) for LG TVs).

-Some useful instructions obtained from [here](https://www.linuxuprising.com/2019/07/raspberry-pi-power-on-off-tv-connected.html) to test that the TV you are going to use in the setup offers this capability:
+Some useful instructions obtained from [here](https://www.linuxuprising.com/2019/07/raspberry-pi-power-on-off-tv-connected.html) to test that this works with your TV:

 1. Install CEC-utils in your Raspi: `sudo apt install cec-utils`
 2. Find connected devices with CEC support (note that you need to connect the Raspi to your TV with the HDMI beforehand): `echo 'scan' | cec-client -s -d 1`